Is Your Relationship Fair?

 5. End the relationship.

-Make sure you get the next article: Click here to sign up to my Facebook page.
-Remember to share, like, tweet, and comment below, too.
+Make sure you get the next post: Click here to sign up to my Facebook page.

 © 2016 by Jeremy S. Nicholson, M.A., M.S.W., Ph.D.
 All rights reserved.

 DeMaris, A. (2010).
 The 20-year trajectory of marital quality in enduring marriages: Does equity matter?
 Journal of Social and Personal Relationships, 27, 449-471.